rems-project/cn-tutorial/docs/getting-started/tutorials/compound.md

 - `RW<unsigned int>(member_shift<point>(p, y))` with output `P.y`

 <span style="color:red">
 BCP: We should verify that it really does say this.
+(It certainly does not, after recent syntax changes...)
 </span>

 Here `member_shift<s>(p,m)` is the CN expression that constructs, from a `struct s` pointer `p`, the "`shifted`" pointer for its member `m`.